 The more I explored these questions, the more I realized they weren't appearing in most AI discussions.
 Instead, what was evident across topic after topic was several key insights.
 Strategic leaders were under pressure to keep pace with competitors.
 Product teams were navigating complex new capabilities without clear frameworks for assessing impact.
 Policymakers were addressing harms only after they had emerged, rather than guiding choices before they solidified into standard practice.
 And individual users were asked to trust systems designed with incentives they had little ability to understand or influence.

 I wanted to address something immediate: the choices being made right now, when those choices still determine direction.
-There is a narrow window when the underlying assumptions of an emerging technological era can still be shaped.
+The rapid pace of AI adoption means today's design choices are quickly becoming tomorrow's technological infrastructure.
+There is a narrow window during which the technological direction can still be shaped.
 I believe we are in that window.

 The central issue isn't the speed of AI development.
 The more pressing issue is the absence of shared evaluation frameworks.
 Without them, leaders can default to what's easy to measure.
 Teams might default to what's easy to ship.
 Policymakers could default to what's easy to regulate.
 And individuals often default to what's easy to accept, simply because there are few alternatives available.